yoons12055/Data-Visualization-Projects/README.md

 <img width="1280" alt="Screen Shot 2021-08-18 at 9 07 04 PM" src="https://user-images.githubusercontent.com/52183257/129898061-2b3c45d5-7aa7-40db-97e2-779aecad9c07.png">

 - Dataset of statistics of homeless from Kaggle and Github
+- This dashboard answers the followings:
   - Which state has the most number of homeless?
   - Is there a difference of the number of homeless between 2012 and 2013?
   - In what state and how many of homeless people of each type(Unsheltered, families, veterans, unaccompanied children, and chronic) are there?

-- Could be much better if I get appropriate datasets with various years.
+- This dashboard is composed of the followings:

-1. Bubbles of the number of homeless by the States
+  - Bubbles of the number of homeless by the States
-2. Map of the United States by the number of homeless
+  - Map of the United States by the number of homeless
-3. Stacked bar of the number of homeless for each type with selected State
+  - Stacked bar of the number of homeless for each type with selected State
-4. Side-by-Side bar chart of the number of homeless in 2012 and 2013
+  - Side-by-Side bar chart of the number of homeless in 2012 and 2013

 - **Individual Project by Jinwoo(Roy) Yoon**